kmkacpermajor/saper/README.md

 # Minesweeper Cloud

-Minesweeper Cloud is a web-based multiplayer Minesweeper project deployed on Google Cloud Platform.
+Minesweeper Cloud is a web-based multiplayer Minesweeper game project deployed on Google Cloud Platform.
 The application is split into three small services: a Nuxt frontend, a WebSocket game backend, and a leaderboard backend.
 The services communicate through explicit APIs and use Google Pub/Sub plus Cloud SQL to store won game results.

 The main idea is simple: the game should feel real-time while people are playing, but leaderboard storage should be handled separately so the game server is not responsible for database work.